aammd/MS_computational_ecology_opinion/compecol.md

 to *validate* predictions will improve their quality, reinforcing the need for dialogue and collaborations.

-**Acknowledgements:** I thank Dr. Allison Barner and Dr. Andrew McDonald for stimulating discussions, students of the Computational Ecology Summer School 2016 for asking "What is computational ecology?", and the Station de Biologie des Laurentides de l'Université de Montréal for hosting me during part of the writing process.
-Part of this manuscript was inspired by presentations I gave during High Performance Computing Symposium 2015 in Montréal, for the organization of which I thank Compute Québec and Compute Canada, and during the 2016 meeting of the Ecological Society of America.
-I thank the volunteers of Software Carpentry and Data Carpentry, whose work contribute to improving the skills of ecologists.
+**Acknowledgements:** TP thanks Dr. Allison Barner and Dr. Andrew McDonald for stimulating discussions, and the Station de Biologie des Laurentides de l'Université de Montréal for hosting him during part of the writing process.
+We thank the volunteers of Software Carpentry and Data Carpentry, whose work contribute to improving the skills of ecologists.

 # References